 Of the Company's fee receivables at December 31, 2013 and 2012, \$69,464 and \$76,481, respectively, represented interest-bearing financing receivables.
-In addition, at December 31, 2013 and December 31, 2012, the Company had interest-bearing related party receivables of \$108,204 and \$101,833, respectively.
 Based upon our historical loss experience, the credit quality of the counterparties, and the lack of past due or uncollectible amounts, there was no allowance for doubtful accounts required at those dates related to such receivables.

-The aggregate carrying amount of our non-interest bearing receivables of \$444,949 and \$404,316 at December 31, 2013 and 2012, respectively, approximates fair value.
+The aggregate carrying amount of our non-interest bearing receivables of \$443,211 and \$401,562 at December 31, 2013 and 2012, respectively, approximates fair value.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, unless otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (dollars in thousands, except for per share data, unless otherwise noted)